mesonbuild/meson/docs/markdown/Python-module.md

   *Since 0.49.0*
 - `modules`: a list of module names that this python installation must have.
   *Since 0.51.0*
+- `pure`: On some platforms, architecture independent files are expected to be placed in a separate directory.
+However, if the python sources should be installed alongside an extension module built with this module, this keyword argument can be used to override the default behavior of `.install_sources()`.
+  *since 0.64.0*

 **Returns**: a [python installation][`python_installation` object]